gofiber/fiber/docs/api/middleware/csrf.md

 ## Token Generation

 CSRF tokens are generated on 'safe' requests and when the existing token has expired or hasn't been set yet.
 If `SingleUseToken` is `true`, a new token is generated after each use.
-Retrieve the CSRF token using `c.Locals(contextKey)`, where `contextKey` is defined in the configuration.
+Retrieve the CSRF token using `csrf.TokenFromContext(c)`.

 ## Security Considerations